uva-engineering-decision-analysis/class_notes/Session_3.md

 Problems where you got to allocate some scarce resource according to some kind of finding comstraints, the action set often ends up looking something like the above figures.

+States: $x \in X$

+x refers to the observable data about the state of the worlds

+X state space or sample space

+In some application we are going to have dataset, we are going to analyze then and we will come up with some estimated parameters and some actions based on that.
+In other cases, we may not yet know the values of our data but we may anticipate.

+Example: Medical test, the previous example related to whether or not perform the test in order to gain new information.

+You have to decide based on the trade of associate with that test before you actually get the information

+Therefore, x in some application is the observable data which is not yet observed.

+When x is uncertain, we represent its value as a random variable, X.

+EX: Medical test, X={test is negative, test is positive}={0,1}

+Let X random variable corresponding to the test result.

+We write $X 	\sim \beta(\theta)$

+X is distrbuted as a Bernoulli the parameter $\theta$

+$Pr{X=1}=\theta$

+$Pr{X=0}=1-\theta$